Diego Santilli: Political career

-Diego Santilli has held several public offices in Buenos Aires City, the most important being manager of the Buenos Aires City Bank and vice president of the City Legislature.
+Diego Santilli has held several public offices in Buenos Aires City, the most important being manager of the Buenos Aires City Bank and vice president of the City Legislature, elected in 2003.
 From 2009 to 2013 he served as Minister of Environment and Public Spaces of the City of Buenos Aires.
 He is coordinator of Asociación Buenos Aires en RED and, together with his wife, founder of CANI (Food Culture for an Intelligent, Responsible and Safe Nutrition).
 In 2008 he wrote a children's book in order to raise awareness about the importance of following traffic norms.

 In 2013, he was elected National Senator for the City of Buenos Aires; he was second in Republican Proposal's list, under Gabriela Michetti.
 Both Michetti and Santilli went on to leave the Senate to assume office in executive branches before the end of their term.

+Deputy Chief of Government

+In 2015, shortly after taking office as Senator, he resigned from this position after Horacio Rodríguez Larreta publicly asked him to be his running mate in that year's mayoral election.
+In the first round, the Larreta-Santilli PRO ticket achieved a lead of approximately 20 percentage points over their rival, Martín Lousteau of the ECO coalition.
+As no ticket surpassed the 50% threshold, a runoff was held on 19 July.
+The PRO ticket won by a narrow margin, with 51.64% of the vote against Lousteau's 48.36%, electing Rodríguez Larreta and Santilli as Chief and Deputy Chief of Government, respectively.

+In June 2019, Rodríguez Larreta announced that they would run together again for re-election.
+This decision meant Santilli would be ineligible to run for the top office in the 2023 election, as he would be seeking a second term as vice mayor.
+He ultimately confirmed his candidacy.
+In October 2019, the Larreta-Santilli ticket was victorious in the first round, avoiding a runoff by securing 55.9% of the vote.
+Their main opponent, Matías Lammens of the Frente de Todos, obtained 35%.

+Congressman

 In 2021, he ran for a seat in the Chamber of Deputies in the Juntos por el Cambio list in Buenos Aires Province.